quantumish/Jacobian/readme.md

 ### Building with CMake

+**Don't forget to delete `CMakeCache.txt` after each compilation if you plan on switching things up!**

 There are two target languages, five main build configurations, and a number of toggleable build 'attributes'.
 The preferred target language can be specified by setting a CMake  variable from the command-line: `-DCXX=ON` or `-DPYTHON=ON`.

 The five main configurations correspond to differing levels of optimization.